celestiaorg/docs/developers/arbitrum-deploy.md

 <!-- markdownlint-enable MD013 -->

 ### Blobstream X contract deployments

-TODO: double-check with diego that this and the one in the config are different

 The Orbit contracts depend on the following Blobstream X deployments.
 The current deployments, which can be found at